xHookman/MatrixRain/README.md

 # MatrixRain
-Add a customisable matrix rain in notifications panel using Xposed Framework
+Add a customisable matrix rain in notifications panel using Xposed Framework (Compatible with LSPosed)

 /!\SINCE RIRU V22 YOU MUST ENABLE RESOURCE HOOK IN LSPOSED SETTINGS/!\
 Thanks to @Hyper.Alvi for his help !